abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Describe the topic created:

 Do the ssh on client instance using following command.
+Replace the `client_ip` with the IP of client generated in inventory file present at location **/tmp/inventory**.

 ```console